 In the Sixth Form most pupils study four subjects in Year 12 and three in Year 13, though there is some room to tailor the curriculum to individuals' needs.
+Sometimes to enable students wishes, some lessons may take place at lunchtime.
 Pupils are encouraged to choose subjects not only that they enjoy, but also that they are good at and which will enable them to pursue any desired future career or degree course.
 The Extended Project Qualification is also offered in the Sixth Form.

-Subjects offered to A Level are Art and Design, Biology, Business Studies, Chemistry, English Literature, French, Geography, History, Latin, Mathematics and Further Mathematics, Music, Physical Education, Physics, Psychology, Religious Philosophy and Ethics, Spanish, Textiles and Theatre Studies.
-Food Technology is also offered as a BTEC qualification.
+Subjects offered to A Level are Art and Design, Biology, Business Studies, Chemistry, Classical Civilisation, English Literature, French, Geography, History, Latin, Mathematics and Further Mathematics, Music, Physical Education, Physics, Psychology, Religious Philosophy and Ethics, Spanish, Textiles and Theatre Studies.
+Food Technology is also offered as a Level 3 qualification.

-There is also a varied programme of PSHEE and enrichment activities.
+There is also a varied programme of PSHE and enrichment activities.